The SpongeBob Movie: Sponge Out of Water: Plot

-As the film opens, a pirate named Burger Beard travels to Bikini Atoll, where he obtains a magical book that has the power to make any text written upon it real.
+A pirate named Burger Beard travels to Bikini Atoll, where he obtains a magical book that can make any text written upon it real.
 The book tells the story of SpongeBob SquarePants and his adventures in the underwater city of Bikini Bottom.
 SpongeBob works for Mr. Krabs at the Krusty Krab fast food restaurant, where he cooks Krabby Patties.
 SpongeBob has spent several years protecting the secret formula of the Krabby Patty from Plankton, the owner of the rival Chum Bucket.

-One day, Plankton attacks the Krusty Krab in an attempt to steal the formula.
+One day, Plankton attacks the Krusty Krab to steal the formula.
 After a battle involving giant foods and condiments, Plankton feigns surrender and uses a decoy of himself to gain access to Krabs' vault.
 Plankton steals the formula, leaving a fake document in its place.
 SpongeBob catches Plankton and they fight over the formula, which abruptly disappears.

-Without the secret formula, Krabby Patties cannot be made and the customers become ravenous.
-Although Mr. Krabs believes Plankton is responsible, SpongeBob knows Plankton is innocent; The two escape Krabs by flying away in a soap bubble.
-Bikini Bottom is subsequently reduced to a wasteland due to the absence of the Krabby Patties.
-After a struggle between Burger Beard and some seagulls, a page of the book is discarded in the ocean and lands on Sandy Cheeks' tree dome.
-SpongeBob proposes teaming up with Plankton to find the formula, and the two decide to travel back in time to the moment before the formula disappeared.
-SpongeBob and Plankton assemble the machine and travel far into the future, where they meet Bubbles, a magical bottlenose dolphin who acts as an overseer of the galaxy, and inadvertently get him fired.
-After escaping a furious Bubbles, SpongeBob and Plankton retrieve the formula from the past, but upon returning their time, they discover that it is the fake one previously left by Plankton.
+Without the secret formula, Krabby Patties can't be made, leaving customers ravenous.
+While Mr. Krabs suspects Plankton, SpongeBob knows he's innocent; they escape in a soap bubble.
+Bikini Bottom turns into a wasteland without Krabby Patties.
+A book page from a struggle between Burger Beard and seagulls lands on Sandy Cheeks' tree dome.
+SpongeBob suggests teaming up with Plankton to find the formula, and they decide to time travel just before it vanished.
+They build a machine and travel to the future, meeting Bubbles, a magical dolphin overseeing the galaxy, but they accidentally get him fired when Jupiter and Saturn collide.
+After escaping Bubbles, they retrieve the formula from the past, only to find it's a fake Plankton left earlier.